durée moyenne des règles

 Between 3 and 8 days

-Individual variation in a healthy cycle.
+Individual variation within a healthy cycle.

-Long duration (Menorrhagia) More than 8 days
+Long duration (menorrhagia) More than 8 days

 Light flow Less than 30 ml per cycle

-Common at the beginning/end of your period.
+Common at the beginning or end of your period.

 Medium flow